Invertible residual networks in the context of regularization theory for linear inverse problems: Discussion and Outlook

 As we obtain the inverse of the residual network via a fixed point iteration, findings in the context of the iResNet reconstruction may be related to learned optimization methods~\cite{banert2020data}, maximally monotone operators~\cite{pesquet2021learning}, or potentially to plug-and-play methods~\cite{ebner2022plug}.
 Investigations at the interface to these methods are far beyond the present work and will remain future work.

-The concept of a local criterion to guarantee convergence of the iResNet reconstruction method provides further opportunities to investigate regularization properties of learned reconstruction schemes.
+The concept of a local criterion to guarantee convergence of the iResNet reconstruction method provides further opportunities to investigate the regularization properties of learned reconstruction schemes.
 In a different context, the authors of \cite{aspri2020data} also consider a local property.
 They consider a learned projection onto subspaces concatenated with the forward operator, i.e., they consider a projected linear problem and combine it with Tikhonov regularization.
 There, the authors guarantee convergence of the regularization method by the Tikhonov theory, including a different but also localized assumption.
 The findings in the present work and the literature thus reveal the necessity to explicitly take the approximation capabilities of the learned schemes and the training procedure into account.
-Potential future investigations in this context are twofold.
+Immediate future research includes a comprehensive numerical study on how architectural choices such as particular activation functions, e.g., being strictly monotone but nonlinear, influence the desired regularization properties and reconstruction quality.
+Further potential future investigations in this context are twofold.
 On the one hand, one may exploit universal approximation properties of the underlying architectures to guarantee convergence for a sufficiently large subset of $X$, e.g., by verifying the local approximation property.
-On the other hand, one may adapt the definition of a regularization to the approximate and data-based nature of the learning-based setting.
+On the other hand, one may adapt the definition of regularization to the approximate and data-based nature of the learning-based setting.